StackVista/stackstate-docs/configure/health/debug-health-sync.md

 {% hint style="info" %}
 The stream status provides aggregated stream latency and throughput metrics to help you diagnose if the frequency of the data being sent to StackState might need to be adjusted.
+Those metrics are helpful when we are debugging why our health checks take a long time to land on the expected topology elements.
 The output contains an `Errors for non-existing sub streams:` section as some errors are only relevant when the sub stream could not be created such as `StreamMissingSubStream`.
 The sub stream errors can contain any of the documented [Error messages](debug-health-sync.md#error-messages)
 {% endhint %}